 The University's Food Service is provided through Thompson Hospitality, Inc. Food service is offered through the main dining hall, the H.M.
-Ivy Cafeteria, and a small retail operation, Austins, located in the Jacob Aron Student Union.
-The main dining hall is an octagon-shaped dining facility that can accommodate more than 1,000 students per meal.
-Thompson Hospitality's mission is to offer the campus community the best dining experience possible, using the highest quality products to provide a wide variety of foods and services at a reasonable price.
-All on-campus students receive a meal plan that consists of a full breakfast, lunch, and dinner served seven days a week, which is included in their tuition fees.
-Other University community members and guests can purchase meals on a cash basis.
+Ivy Cafeteria, and a fast food establishment in the Jacob Aron Student Union.
+Students may purchase a meal plan that consists of a full breakfast, lunch, and dinner served seven days a week.
+University guests may purchase meals on a cash basis.